History of the School

-The Centre for Technical Studies and Research (CEIT) is born.
+The Center for Technical Studies and Research (CEIT) is born.

-CEIT, a centre of scientific and technical excellence, promotes innovation in industry through the promotion of research projects for companies seeking to develop new products and services.
-Its first Director General is also the Director of the School, José Mª Bastero, with Manuel Fuentes as scientific director.
+The CEIT, a center of scientific and technical excellence, promotes innovation in industry through the promotion of research projects for companies seeking to develop new products and services.
+Its first General Director is also Director of the School, José Mª Bastero, and Manuel Fuentes is the scientific director .

-Tecnun celebrated its silver jubilee in 1986 after twenty-five years as a School of Industrial Engineering in San Sebastian.
-Three are the continuous witnesses of this quarter of a century of life and receive the first silver medals of the University of Navarra.
-They are the secretary Conchita Elormendi and professors Pachi Tegerizo and José Casares.
+Tecnun celebrates its silver jubilee in 1986 after twenty-five years of technical school of Industrial Engineers in San Sebastian.
+Three are the continuous witnesses of this quarter century of life and receive the first silver medals of the University of Navarra.
+They are administrative assistant Conchita Elormendi and professors Pachi Tegerizo and José Casares.
 1,116 graduates, 36 doctors, three of whom were already university professors, and a total of 987 students studying engineering in its classrooms.

 Origins of the ERASMUS programme

-The School was chosen, along with eighty other European universities, to participate in a pilot programme developed by the European Commission's Directorate-General for Employment, Social Affairs and Education for the recognition of transferable credits between universities in the twelve member states of the then European Communities.
-These were the beginnings of what later became known as the European Community's ERASMUS Programme for the mobility of students between university institutions.
+The School was chosen, along with eighty other European universities, to participate in a pilot program developed by the European Commission's General Administration of Employment, Social Affairs and Education for the recognition of transferable credits between universities in the twelve member states of the then European Communities.
+These were the beginnings of what later became known as the ERASMUS Program of the European Community for the mobility of students between university institutions.

 Beatification of Saint Josemaría Escrivá de Balaguer

-A group of students from the School travel to Rome to attend the beatification of Saint Josemaría Escrivá, founder of the University.
-This year the School was also invited by the International Olympic Committee to participate in the Barcelona Games through three research projects on sports biomechanics in the disciplines of high jump, pole vault and fixed bar in gymnastics.
-To this end, the School sent a team of students led by Professor Javier García de Jalón.
+A group of students from the School travel to Rome for attend to attend the beatification of St. Josemaría Escrivá, Founder of the University.
+This year the School was also invited by the International Olympic Committee ( committee ) to participate in the Barcelona Games through three research projects on sports biomechanics in the disciplines of high jump, pole vault and fixed bar in gymnastics.
+For this, the School sends a team of students led by Professor Javier García de Jalón.

-Once again this year, a change of curriculum was implemented, in accordance with the University Reform Law.
-The Industrial Engineering degree is renewed and the School will offer four degrees in Higher Engineering: Industrial Engineering, Industrial Organisation Engineering, Industrial Automation and Electronics Engineering and Materials Engineering.
-The degree programme lasts five years.
-In addition, the LRU allows students to choose part of the subjects.
+Again this year, a change of Study program, the University Reform Law, is implemented.
+The Industrial Engineering degree program is renewed and the School will offer four degrees in Higher Engineering: Industrial Engineering, Industrial Organization Engineering, Industrial Automation and Electronics Engineering and Materials Engineering.
+The degree program lasts five years.
+In addition, the LRU allows student to choose part of the subjects.

 School Employment Day

-Employment Day at the School.
-These are days that bring companies to the School, thus bringing potential employers closer to the new engineering graduates at Tecnun.
-During the days, held in February or March, students have the opportunity to find out what the different participating companies do, what they need from future engineers, thus bringing supply and demand for engineers closer together, and opening up the possibility of obtaining a job, carrying out summer internships, or developing the final degree project.
+The Employment Day are some conference that bring the company to the School, thus bringing potential employers closer to the new engineering graduates at Tecnun.
+During the conference, held in February or March, students have the opportunity to learn what the different participating companies do, what they need from future engineers, thus bringing supply and demand of engineers closer, and opening the possibility of obtaining a job, summer internships, or the development of the project end of career.

-The Telecommunications Engineering degree begins to be taught at the School.
-In the same year, the Antonio Aranzábal-University of Navarra Chair of Thermal and Fluids Engineering is created.
+degree program Telecommunication Engineering begins to be taught at the School.
+In the same year, Chair of Thermal and Fluids Engineering Fundación Antonio Aranzábal-Universidad de Navarra is created.

 Canonisation of Saint Josemaría Escrivá de Balaguer

-The University of Navarra celebrates its fiftieth anniversary and that same year, in October, the Founder of the School, Saint Josemaría Escrivá de Balaguer, is canonised in Saint Peter's Square by Blessed John Paul II.
-In the same year, 2002, Tecnun receives the Mention of Quality from the Ministry of Education for its Doctorate Programme in Industrial Engineering.
+The University of Navarra celebrates its fiftieth anniversary and that same year, in October, the Founder of the School, St. Josemaría Escrivá de Balaguer, is canonized at place in St. Peter's by Blessed John Paul II.
+In the same year, 2002, Tecnun received the accredited specialization of Quality from the Ministry of Education for its doctoral program of Industrial Engineering.

 Their Royal Highnesses the Prince and Princess of Asturias inaugurate the Miramón building.

 Tecnun celebrates its 50th anniversary.
-In its half-century of history, more than 6,000 engineers and physicists have graduated.
-The events closed with the inauguration of the sculpture entitled "From Plane to Space", by the artist Néstor Basterretxea, which today presides over the entrance to the San Sebastián technology campus.
+In its half century of history, more than 6,000 engineers and physicists have attended graduate .
+The events closed with the unveiling of the sculpture called "From Plane to Space", by the artist Néstor Basterretxea, which today presides over the entrance to the technological campus of San Sebastián.

-Engineer Leire Labaka defends the School's 500th thesis.
-The research effort of TECNUN has been mainly focused on research projects applied to the day-to-day running of companies, both in Gipuzkoa and globally.
-The first thesis to be defended at the School was that of engineer Juan Manuel Martinez-Apezteguía.
+The engineer Leire Labaka defends the thesis issue 500 of the School.
+The effort researcher of TECNUN has been focused mainly on projects of applied research to the day to day of the companies, both in Gipuzkoa and globally.
+The first thesis defended at the School was that of engineer Juan Manuel Martinez-Apezteguía.
 In the photo the authors of both theses blowing the celebration cake.

-For the first time, master's degrees adapted to the EHEA are being introduced: Industrial Engineering, Telecommunications Engineering, Biomedical Engineering and Production Management in Companies in the Automotive Sector.
-All bachelor's and master's degrees will obtain EURACE accreditation by 2020, the European Seal of International Quality in Engineering.
+For the first time, master's degrees adapted to the EHEA were introduced: Industrial Engineering, Telecommunications Engineering, Biomedical Engineering and Production Management in the Automotive Sector.
+By 2020, all Degrees and master's degrees will obtain the accreditation EURACE, European Seal of International Quality in Engineering.

-Tantaka, the solidarity time bank, was launched at Tecnun at the beginning of the 2017-2018 academic year with the aim of acting as an intermediary between the associations of Gipuzkoa and the Donostia-San Sebastián campus.
-Since then, more than 200 people, including students and staff from the School and the CEIT research centre, have participated annually in volunteering activities in areas such as care for children and adolescents, the elderly, the sick and the disabled.
+Tantaka, the solidarity time bank, was launched at Tecnun at the beginning of the 2017-2018 academic year with the goal to act as an intermediary between the associations of Gipuzkoa and the campus of Donostia-San Sebastián.
+Since then, more than 200 people, including students and staff of the School and research center CEIT , participate annually in activities of volunteer activities in areas such as care for children and adolescents, elderly, sick or disabled people.

-In May 2018, the Advisory Board was established.
-Today it is made up of 32 companies and institutions with which Tecnun has collaboration agreements to jointly and structurally review the present and future of engineering education, so that the institutions can have a positive influence on Tecnun and thus improve the skills profile of graduates and their suitability for the labour market.
+In May 2018, the committee advisor was formed.
+Today it is made up of 32 companies and institutions with which Tecnun has collaboration agreements to jointly and structuredly review the present and future of engineering education, so that the institutions positively influence Tecnun and thus improve the profile competency of graduates and their suitability for the labor market.